How to Convert an Image to PDF in Google Drive

 The PDF downloads to your computer.
 It contains the original image and the text extracted in Google Docs.

-Once the PDF is saved, you can add a PDF link in Google Sheets to make it accessible directly from a cell in your spreadsheet.
+Once the PDF is saved, you can add a PDF link in Google Sheets, if you need to track receipts, forms, or scanned documents in a spreadsheet.

 If you do not need to extract text, you can use a faster method below.